QuantEcon/lecture-source-py/source/rst/numpy.rst

 This is because

-* Loops in Python over Python data types like lists carry significant overhead
+* Loops in Python over Python data types like lists carry significant overhead.

-* C and Fortran code contains a lot of type information that can be used for optimization
+* C and Fortran code contains a lot of type information that can be used for optimization.

-* Various optimizations can be carried out during compilation when the compiler sees the instructions as a whole
+* Various optimizations can be carried out during compilation when the compiler sees the instructions as a whole.

 However, for a task like the one described above, there's no need to switch back to C or Fortran.